elnardu/advent-of-code-2023/README.md

 Keeping it simple and just using Python this year.
 Will actually try finish.

+Also, don't use this code as an example for any purpose.
+I am trying for speed this year, so code is very bad.

 ## Usage

 - Copy `cookies-template.json` to `cookies.json`